 TAKE A SCARY GOOD SELF-GUIDED TOUR

 Halloween will be here before you know it – time to embrace spooky season!
-The White Mountains is filled with scary stories, ghost towns, and historic haunted spots (like the ghost town of Livermore, the tragic tale of Nancy Barton, or the Princess Room at the Omni Mount Washington Resort).
-Come check them out.
+The White Mountains is filled with historic haunted spots (like the ghost town of Livermore and the Princess Room at the Omni Mount Washington Resort) and scary tales to tell during your next road trip through the region.

-For even more thrills and chills, check out “Ghost Light”, a haunted theatrical attraction found at the North Country Center for the Arts at Jean’s Playhouse.
+For even more thrills and chills, check out "Ghost Light", a haunted theatrical attraction found at the North Country Center for the Arts at Jean’s Playhouse (through 10/26), the Haunted Winnipesaukee excursion offered by Mount Washington Cruises (through 10/26) and the Graveyard History Walking Tour at Castle in the Clouds (through 10/28).

 HEAD INDOORS FOR SOME SUPRISING COLOR

-Soon, the fall leaves will shift from decorating our trees to fluttering around on the ground in soft shades of brown.
+The fall leaves have shifted from decorating our trees to fluttering around on the ground in soft shades of brown.
 If you are still craving some punchy hues, our best advice over these next few weeks is to head inside!
-Living Shores Aquarium (Glen, NH) houses all sorts of fauna plus every imaginable color – the vivid green of a tropical snake, the bejeweled hues of a lorikeet, rusty red circles on the side of a native trout, and even the silky deep brown of a river otter.
+Living Shores Aquarium (Glen, NH) houses all sorts of fauna plus every imaginable color – the vivid green of a tropical snake, the bejeweled hues of a lorikeet, and rusty red circles on the side of a native trout (just to name a few).

 GET “BOULDER” WITH YOUR ROAD TRIP CHOICES